02 Jul Branding Your Executive Social Media Presence for Success

 Not only do you or your executive want to avoid inundating your audience with a stream of promotional content and sales pitches, but you also want to ensure that any messaging on social is as genuine as possible.
 People can easily see through a disingenuous statement or act, and fostering a reputation for being inauthentic is exactly the opposite of how you instill trust and create more personal connections with your audience.
 One way to demonstrate this authenticity is for executives to share their unique perspectives or opinions on newsworthy or industry-specific topics or to create owned thought leadership content that goes a bit deeper than surface level.
 Lastly, remember to be consistent.
 Consistency is another important factor that contributes to whether or not an individual seems trustworthy—it’s harder to feel that you know or understand a person when they are wishy-washy with their positioning or actions.

 Ultimately, curating effective branding and positioning for your executive social presence is about striking a balance and fostering an authentic relationship with your audience.
 Everything from the graphics on your page to the messages you post should be thoughtful and intentional, ultimately supporting the goal of establishing you or your executive as the dependable human face behind your brand.
-If you’re interested in learning more about how to get started, don’t hesitate to set up a complimentary consultation with one of our experts today.
+If you’re interested in learning more about branding executive social media and how to get started, don’t hesitate to set up a complimentary consultation with one of our experts today.

 GreenBiz is an online media company that looks at sustainability from a business and technological s...